vrchat-community/VRChat-Joke-Jam/Readme.md

 ### Download
 A ready-to-use project here: [VRChat JokeJam Project](https://github.com/vrchat-community/VRChat-Joke-Jam/releases/tag/1.0.0).

-For advanced users, you can fork [GitHub project](https://github.com/vrchat-community/VRChat-Joke-Jam) to easily stay up-to-date with any updates or fixes.
+For advanced users, you can fork this project to easily stay up-to-date with any updates or fixes.
+Note that you'll need [Git LFS installed](https://git-lfs.github.com/).

 ---